Category: Scouting Information

 What Is Cub Scouting?
 How does it work?

-If you are a boy in first grade through fifth grade—or you’re 7 to 10 years old—then Cub Scouting is for you.
+If you are in first grade through fifth grade—or you’re 7 to 10 years old—then Cub Scouting is for you.
 It’s for your family, too.
 This is the first and the biggest of the three Scouting programs (Cub Scouting, Boy Scouting, and Venturing) from the Boy Scouts of America.

 Cub Scouts Belong to Pack and Den